1dv032/syllabus/lectures/01_devops/README.md

 ## DevOps
-This lecture includes talk about the term "DevOps" and how it is related to us.
+This lecture includes talk about the term "DevOps" and how it is related our courses.

 ## Resources
 [The presentation](https://gitcdn.link/repo/1dv032/syllabus/master/lectures/01_devops/index.html)